mpadge/hackmd-stat-software/bayesian-demos.md

   vector inputs
 - [ ] G2.2 There is no explicit prohibition or restriction on submission of multivariate input to parameters expected to be univariate.
+- [ ] G2.3 Some control of single-valued character input provides
+    - [x] G2.3a `match.arg` is used
+    - [ ] `tolower` is not used, nor is their explicit mention of strict case sensitivity
-- [x] G2.3 Provide appropriate mechanisms to convert between different *data types*, potentially including:
+- [x] G2.4 Provide appropriate mechanisms to convert between different *data types*, potentially including:
-    - [x] G2.3a explicit conversion to `integer` via `as.integer()`
+    - [x] G2.4a explicit conversion to `integer` via `as.integer()`
-    - [x] G2.3b explicit conversion to continuous via `as.numeric()`
+    - [x] G2.4b explicit conversion to continuous via `as.numeric()`
-    - [x] G2.3c explicit conversion to character via `as.character()` (and not `paste` or `paste0`)
+    - [x] G2.4c explicit conversion to character via `as.character()` (and not `paste` or `paste0`)
-    - [x] G2.3d--e There is no explicit `factor` input, so not applicable
+    - [x] G2.4d--e There is no explicit `factor` input, so not applicable
-- [x] G2.4 There is no explicit `factor` input, so not applicable
+- [x] G2.5 There is no explicit `factor` input, so not applicable
-- [x] G2.5 Restrictions on tabular input very carefully documented
+- [x] G2.6 Restrictions on tabular input very carefully documented
-- [x] G2.6 There are conversion routines for multivariate input, for reasons explained in documentation.
+- [x] G2.7 There are conversion routines for multivariate input, for reasons explained in documentation.
-- [x] G2.7 There is no type conversion in which information is lost, so not applicable.
+- [x] G2.8 There is no type conversion in which information is lost, so not applicable.
-- [x] G2.8 Restrictions on tabular input very carefully documented.
+- [x] G2.9 Restrictions on tabular input very carefully documented.
-- [x] G2.9--2.12 Missing data is explicitly prohibited, as extensively documented, and all appropriate checks are also implemented.
+- [x] G2.10--2.13 Missing data is explicitly prohibited, as extensively documented, and all appropriate checks are also implemented.
 - [x] G3.1 Processing of names of local files explicitly documented
 - [x] G4.0 Tests use standard data sets